Hardware target.

 Getting started

 Drop in the script tag and call onReady().
-The kernel handles its own boot sequence — the black screen appears automatically and disappears once booting is complete.
+The kernel handles its own boot sequence.

 <script src="https://webnux.pages.dev/kernel-os.js"></script> <script> WebOSKernel.onReady(kernel => { // your OS starts here document.body.innerHTML = '<div id="desktop"></div>'; }); </script>